nettoyeurny/re_configure/README.md

   -m, --midi_channel
     MIDI channel 1-16.
   -t, --threshold
-    Breath pressure threshold value.
-Default is 3000; the low setting in the re_corder app is 6000; the high setting is 1000.
+    Breath pressure threshold value, ranging from 601 to 16383.
+Default is 3000;
+    the low setting in the re_corder app is 6000; the high setting is 1000.
   -v, --velocity
     Note on velocity 0-127; 0 means dynamic velocity.
   -s, --settings